Our Maths Curriculum

 The subject leader is responsible for monitoring attainment and progress, the outcomes of which are collated in the subject leadership folder and fed back to staff at an appropriate time.
 Teaching and learning is monitored at a time indicated in the School Improvement Plan: Monitoring and Evaluation timetable.

-If you would like any other information, please speak to your child's class teacher or to the subject leader for maths, Miss Rebecca Nicholson.
+If you would like any other information, please speak to your child's class teacher or to the subject leader for maths, Rebecca Nicholson.

 Useful Links: